GSA/cdoc/_exec-members/1-myklegard-drew.md

 name: Drew Myklegard
 first-name: Drew
 last-name: Myklegard
-department: Office of Management and Budget
+department:
-job-title: Deputy Federal Chief Information Officer, Office of the Federal Chief Information Officer (OFCIO)
+job-title:
 stick-top: true
-role:
+role: Deputy Federal Chief Information Officer, Office of the Federal Chief Information Officer (OFCIO), Office of Management and Budget
 ---

 Drew Myklegard is the Deputy Federal CIO of the White House tech policy office.
 He is responsible for driving technology modernization and improving mission delivery by ensuring over $120B in Federal IT spending is well managed.